 Nova Scotia.
 Most timberland in Nova Scotia, unlike other provinces, is privately held, and most timber purchases are therefore market transactions between private parties.
-However, the provincial government recently purchased more than 500,000 acres of formerly commercial timberland, which has become Crown land on which companies could obtain harvesting rights.29 Some temporary licenses for this land were granted in early 2014.
+However, the provincial government recently purchased more than 500,000 acres of formerly commercial timberland, which has become Crown land on which companies could obtain harvesting rights.27 Some temporary licenses for this land were granted to sawmills in 2014.28